Throughout my life I've changed my beliefs several times.

 As someone who is extremely skeptical I've seen enough to have faith in intuition.

-This is also partly because I've seen how incredibly ineffective reductionist science is, such as with health, medicine, and nutrition.
+This is also partly because I've seen how incredibly ineffective reductionist science alone can be in some cases, such as with health, medicine, and nutrition.
 This is the kind of thing that's hard to test under such a framework, and even if it were possible, I wouldn't be surprised if it'd be ignored because of the reductionist dogma present today.

 If intuition really is real the implications of this are startling to say the least.
 It means we have another incredibly powerful sense to help guide us and make decisions.